slerman12/BrokenWisdoms-V2-in-progress/1-Sam.md

         - Machinery Behind the Curtain
         - Beginnings of Recovery
         - "Medical Leave" Semesters
-        - Termination Likely if Actual Medical Leave When Most Needed
+        - Termination Likely if Actual Medical Leave *At Least* When Most Needed
       - Red Light at Clover St.
         - Buffy
         - Giles